he serpent has a woman's head according to contemporary taste.

 and instead complement the series with the first four pictures from the dance of death:

-The picture to the right is from a picture book from 1547 with Holbein's illustrations from The Old Testament — spiffed up with
+The picture to the right is from a 1547 edition.

 Variations: Aldegrever as usual makes a free interpretation,